 Dates of Meetings

 The National Committee will meet two to three times per year.
-More detailed information including its full membership, a regularly updated Work Plan, and meeting agendas and approved minutes is available:
+More detailed information including its full membership, meeting agendas and approved minutes is available: